 Meg attended High School in Wapato, WA (near Yakima) and later received her Bachelor of Science degree in Bioengineering from the University of Washington.

 Her background in Bioengineering, including research on the intersection of biology and medicine, provides her with a unique understanding of the priorities of big hospitals.
 She knows how the voice of a single patient can easily get lost or neglected.

 Meg received her Juris Doctorate from Seattle University School of Law and graduated cum laude in 2012.
 Meg is admitted to the practice of law in the State of Washington, as well as United State District Court for the Western District.
 She has represented clients in King, Snohomish, Pierce, Clallam, Chelan, Yakima, and Thurston counties.

-Meg attended Seattle University Law School as a Presidential Scholarship recipient and graduated Cum Laude, class of 2012.
-She has clerked at the Washington State Office of the Attorney General, and worked throughout law school as a research assistant in the area of Critical Race Theory.
+During law school, Meg interned for Dore Deutscher Law Group and accepted an associate’s position there upon graduation.
+Over those five years, Meg gained significant discovery, motion, trial, and general complex litigation experience.
+She also clerked at the Washington State Office of the Attorney General, and worked throughout law school as a research assistant in the area of Race and the Law.

 Meg began working at Bernard Law Group 2015, joining a group of attorneys that shared her deep commitment to representing her clients.
 They understand it can be confusing, frustrating, or downright belittling to deal with an insurance company, risk management department, or corporation on your own.
 That is why Meg has represented clients against Washington hospitals, Washington clinics, trucking companies, passenger car companies, bus transportation companies, and insurance companies.
 She is committed to representing her clients so that their rights are protected and works diligently to ensure that they receive fair and just compensation for their injuries.

 - State Bar of Washington

 - Washington State Association for Justice, Eagle Member